queens-satellite-team/Space-School/lab02-github-and-arduino-sensors/lab2.md

 # Goals of Lab 2

-1️⃣  Learn how to strip a wire.

-2️⃣  Read values from a temperature sensor on your Arduino.
+1️⃣  Read values from a temperature sensor on your Arduino.

-3️⃣  Understand the basics and benefits of GitHub.
-Start your first repository and upload your code.
+2️⃣  Understand the basics and benefits of GitHub.
+Start your first repository and upload your code using Git.

-## Stripping Wires

-Today we're starting with a quick demonstration on how to strip wires using wire strippers.
-[Here](https://www.youtube.com/watch?v=TZFTKbT4XFs) is a video tutorial for those who could not make the lab.
-This will be useful for when you start doing more circuit work and need more wires.

 ## Temperature Sensor and Arduino